ruizdurazo/ruizdurazo/notes/on-story/index.md

 ## Intro

-Good stories matter.
-But the best stories rule the world.
+The best stories rule the world.

+Whether it's culture, history, politics, business, or even science and technology and anything in between.

 That's why understanding the DNA of stories matters.